lioseoane/aidl-2025-project/README.md

 As a result of these modifications—pseudo-labeling, dataset augmentation, and class removal—the final dataset differs significantly from the original Kaggle version.

+#### Dataset Loading and Preprocessing

+The dataset loading and preprocessing pipeline is implemented in the `src/data/` module, primarily across three key files: `load_workout_data.py`, `dataloader.py`, and `dataset.py`.

+The process begins with `load_workout_data.py`, which loads the complete dataset, including workout images, keypoints, bounding box annotations, and workout labels.
+This script is responsible for reading the raw data and preparing it for further processing but does not handle any data splitting.

+The dataset splitting logic is managed by `dataloader.py`.
+Here, the data is divided into **training** and **evaluation** sets, following an **80/20** split.
+The evaluation set is used during training to monitor model performance. `dataloader.py` also sets up the PyTorch `DataLoader` instances, enabling efficient batching, shuffling, and data augmentation during training and evaluation.

+The core dataset handling is implemented in `dataset.py`, which defines the `WorkoutDataset` class.
+This class loads individual samples (images and corresponding annotations), applies data augmentation techniques (such as horizontal flipping or scaling), and performs normalization.
+It also generates the target outputs required by the model.

+For keypoints and bounding boxes, `dataset.py` creates ground-truth heatmaps.
+Each keypoint is represented by a 2D Gaussian heatmap centered at its location, while bounding boxes are encoded similarly through their center points.
+The logic for constructing these Gaussian heatmaps resides in `utils/heatmaps.py`, which provides utility functions used by the dataset class.

+This data pipeline ensures that both the input images and their corresponding labels (heatmaps for keypoints and bounding boxes, and workout class labels) are properly prepared for training and inference.

 ## Models
 During the project, we trained several models to improve keypoint regression performance.
 Our approach evolved over time, starting with a **baseline** model and progressing through more sophisticated architectures aimed at better capturing spatial and multi-scale information.